Staying safe online

 As part of our Safer Internet work our children have been using lots of different ways to communicate their understanding of e-safety and have also explored ideas that could improve the internet.
 We tweeted some of our work as we did it.
 We also recorded sound files to explain some of our ideas.

-Sam had a great idea for an app to identify anything!
+One child had a great idea for an app to identify anything!
 Simply point your camera at an object or word and take a photo and the app will tell you either what it means or more information about the object, he even thought of developing the app further so that if you took a photo of someone you could see the world from their perspective.

 Several children liked the idea of a scanner that scanned your face and then brought up age appropriate games, films and information.